WGBB: The Carman years (1924–1954)

-Share-time agreements were common in radio's early days because there were more stations than frequencies.
-WGNY dropped out in 1939 by moving to 1220.
-Then as part of the March 29, 1941, federal rearranging and expansion of the entire AM band, WGBB was shifted to 1240.
-By 1942 the frequency share was condensed when WBRB went out of business.
-On March 22, 1943, WFAS relocated to 1230 and WGBB became the sole occupant of 1240 ending nineteen years of share-time operation.
+WGNY dropped out in 1939 by moving to 1220 kHz.
+As part of the March 29, 1941, implementation of the FRC's General Order 40, most stations on 1210 kHz, including WGBB, were shifted to 1240 kHz.
+By 1942 the frequency sharing was reduced when WBRB went out of business.
+On March 22, 1943, WFAS relocated to 1230 kHz, ending WGBB's share-time operation and allowing unlimited use of 1240 kHz.

-In 1931 "The Voice of the Sunrise Trail" was moved from the Carman Bedell Street Freeport home to the Freeport Post Office Building at 64 S. Grove Street; the post office was in the process of relocating to its current building on Merrick Road.
-In 1937 the studios were relocated to 44 S. Grove Street.
-The transmitter remained at 217 Bedell Street; situated in Carman's garage.
-In 1947 WGBB's long-wire antenna, strung between utility poles in Carman's backyard was replaced by a gleaming self-supporting 285-foot vertical antenna.
-This improvement probably was in response to WHNY, a new FM sister station to WHLI in nearby Hempstead, WGBB's first local competitor.
+In 1931, the studios for "The Voice of the Sunrise Trail" were moved from Carman's Bedell Street home in Freeport, to the Freeport Post Office building at 64 South Grove Street; the post office was in the process of relocating to its current building on Merrick Road.
+WGBB's transmitter remained at 217 Bedell Street; situated in Carman's garage.
+In 1937, the studios were relocated to 44 South Grove Street.
+In 1947 WGBB's long-wire antenna, strung between utility poles in Carman's backyard, was replaced by a gleaming self-supporting 285-foot (87m) vertical antenna.
 Carman's original tower was replaced with the current structure in the early 1980s.